Simbamoureux/books-mle-in-action/README.md

 - Find a champion SME for the project !
 To answer questions, help provide ideation.
 This should not be the executive or project owner !

+#### Post research phase discussion (update meeting)

+Don't discuss the implementation details of algorithms, don't mention the performances of algorithms that will take 2 years to build.
+Show the results in a manner that speaks to the business and distill the details needed for the next phase : Experimentation.
+Show with each potential solution, what can and can't be done by the model and when can they expect a demo.

+#### Post experimentation phase (SME/UAT Review)

+Two prototypes are built.
+Lay the predictions out and show off what the solution looks like !
+Show mockup of core features to the entire team but **don't do the full implementation**.
+You can also present an updated user-experience diagram. \
+Every member of the team should now be aware of the elements and moving pieces.
+And ensures that the team understands which elements should be scoped.

+#### MVP Review (Full demo with UAT)
+- Code is tested
+- The system functions as a whole in an evaluation environment with production scale data
+- All agreed upon features that have been planned are complete and perform as designed

+Metrics are useful but to really gauge a solution, when possible, a show of the actual result to the SME is best.
+Sometimes you can have discrepancies between the metrics and qualitative review of SMEs.
+This can uncover glaring issues not tracked by the metric.

+Important : If you never have an issue during those demos meeting, it should setup an alarm, it may mean that the team has a confirmation bias, and showing the result to someone else in the company that has no stake in the project could help getting actual challenging reviews.

+#### 4.2 Don't waste our time : Meeting with cross functional teams

+- Experimental update meeting : Do we know what we're doing here ?
+    - This is the second to last time for the team members to graciously raise a white flag if they've discovered that the solution is untenable.
+    - The overriding question is "Can we actually figure this out ?".
+This is up to the DS team to report
+    - We should share how is the progress toward the prototype coming along and what are the risks uncovered so far.
+- SME review / prototype review : Can we solve this ?
+    - Most critical meeting.
+Look for consensus on the recommended approach.
+- Development progress reviews : Is this going to work ?
+    - Opportunities to "right the ship" during development.
+    - As development goes on, this meeting should be shorter and more focused on integration
+- MVP Review : Did you build what was asked for ?
+    - UAT by external team can bring a fresh view to the project
+- Preprod review :
+    - Everyone has one last chance to vet the built product "did we build what we set out to build?"
+    - Compare original plans and final solution.
+Check that all the core features are here and work

+#### Setting limits on your experimentation